anthobarbarich/pc2020/content/practical.md

 covid:
 - question: When will Paradise City take place in 2021?
   answer: Dates for 2021 are 25, 26 & 27th of June.
+- question: What do I need to do if I have a ticket and want to come in 2021?
+  answer: All tickets purchased will automatically be valid for next year, you don’t
+    need to do anything, just keep your tickets in your mailbox.
 - question: ''
   answer: ''
 - question: ''